erlang-ls/erlang_ls/README.md

 | OS X             | /Users/USER/Library/Application\ Support/erlang\_ls |
 | Windows          | c:/Users/USER/AppData/Local/erlang\_ls              |

+Thus on Linux, for example, the full path to the default configuation file would be `/home/USER/.config/erlang_ls/erlang_ls.config`

 A sample `erlang_ls.config` file would look like the following:

 ```yaml